-** To do our part in mitigating the spread of COVID-19 and keeping our staff, supporters and community safe, MDI Biological Laboratory has cancelled all public events, courses and conferences through 2020.
+** To do our part in mitigating the spread of COVID-19 and keeping our staff, supporters and community safe, MDI Biological Laboratory has moved all public events, courses and conferences to a virtual format.
 Our top priority is the safety of our employees, supporters and community.
 We will be hosting this Science Café online.**

-The MDI Science Café series is held on the second Monday of the month through May, when the bimonthly summer series will begin.
+The MDI Science Café series is held on the second Monday of the month through May, when the bimonthly summer series begins.

 Our live online Zoom presentations will be recorded and uploaded for those who cannot make the live session.
 Please note, when Zoom records, it captures the audience as well as the presenter.
 If you do not wish to be recorded, please turn off your video camera.
 Audio will still be available.

 MDI Science Cafés are offered in fulfillment of the MDI Biological Laboratory’s mission to promote scientific literacy and increase public engagement with science.
 The popular events offer a chance to hear directly from speakers about trends in science.

 We ask attendees to please preregister online so that we can send you the link to the online presentation.